csg-org/esb-data-standard/docs/source/csv/file_structure.rst

 A string is a sequence of characters.
 Most fields in the ESB Data Standard are strings.
 Be sure to read the documentation for each string field, as some fields only allow values that are specified in an enumerated list.
+String fields should be free of leading or training whitespace.